 Where are we now with this lockdown business?
 Week 12 maybe?
 Could be longer, could be shorter – not completely sure what day it is let alone what week it is, but it’s certainly been a while now.

-I last wrote about what I had been up to back in week five, which feels like an absolute eternity ago.
+I last wrote about what I had been up to back in week five and the ways in which we were surviving lockdown, which feels like an absolute eternity ago.
 Back then things seem to have been going generally OK, but since then I’d say things have definitely gone downhill somewhat.
 For a few weeks now it’s felt like I needed something to look forward to maybe – something to cling onto.
 Like something was missing, but I wasn’t sure exactly what.

-I can probably quite confidently say that the past month has been the worst I can remember.
+I can probably quite confidently say that the past month has been the worst I can remember – surviving lockdown is not as easy as first expected perhaps.
 There have been a few stinkers over the years but May 2020 was pretty awful and June seems keen to continue in the same spirit.
 Not content with being stuck indoors in a global pandemic, we’ve had some pretty major family health disasters of late, which I can’t see us getting over anytime soon.
 It’s been pretty rough.

 To help keep our heads above water emotionally we’ve been trying to rediscover some things we enjoy where possible.

 Sarah has really got back into reading books lately, which she hadn’t found time to do for a while, so that has been good for her.
 I’m still getting some fun out of the Xbox and have been trying to get out for some evening strolls to help clear my head a bit.
 Oh, and I’ve continued trying to get some DIY done – knocked a wall down last week and dug up some concrete floor today, so that’s been…fun.